 Related topics

-Block Public Access settings manage access permissions at the global level, as well as for individual buckets, access points, and Object FC Access Points.
+Block Public Access settings manage access permissions at the account level, as well as for individual buckets, access points, and Object FC Access Points.
 To implement more granular access control on objects within a bucket, you can combine Block Public Access settings with bucket policies and object ACLs.